 The 2016 Earthquake

 The devastation this town and the surrounding area survived was mind-numbing.
 At least 300 people were dead, hundreds were injured, and tens of thousands of families were homeless.
 We watched the news every night and even though it was in Italian we understood what they were saying.
-Someone once said a picture is worth a thousand words well these nightly news pictures were worth 10’s of thousands of words.
+Someone once said a picture is worth a thousand words well these nightly news pictures were worth 10,000 thousand words.
 The torment on the rescuer’s faces and the look of hopelessness will forever be etched in our memories.

 We never ventured to the Norcia area until we came to Lucca in 2021.
 We were going to see the flower fields in Castelluccio di Norcia with our friends Jim and JoAn and decided to stay in the town of Norcia overnight.
 The visual effects of the earthquakes were still evident.
 The cathedral was basically gone except for part of the façade.
 Buildings were still in a state of repair, and you could still see the damage these poor people had to live with.
 But the amazing fact the town was still vibrant, and life was all around us.
 Families were strolling through the town, kids were running around and playing, bars, restaurants, and businesses were carrying on as usual and except for the visual reminders of the destruction, the earthquakes inflicted you would never know how bad things were.
 This town and its people are true survivors.